-rovide the number of students in the 2018 undergraduate class who started at your H4 institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
-Exclude students who transferred into your institution 2.462 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
+Exclude students who transferred into your institution

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The H5 numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Average perundergraduate-Percent of the borrower class (defined Number in the cumulative class (defined in above) who principal H4 above) who borrowed from borrowed from borrowed from the types of the types of loans H5 specified in the the types of loans loans specified in specified in the the first column first column first column (nearest \$1) Source/Type of Loan (nearest 1%) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. \$25,036 1,270 52% Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 1,259 51% \$20,781 Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or 173 \$32,556 7% lender.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,186 49% \$25,678 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,167 48% \$20,004 c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.
+208 9% \$34,182